MikaelRucinsky/fidouafclientiOS/README.md

 ### OperationPrompts

 The FidoUafClientiOS uses default values to display `kSecUseOperationPrompt` when using the private keys.
+The default values are localized to English and German.
 To override the default values just add the keys `biomentryOperationPromptReg` and `biomentryOperationPromptAuth` to your projects `Localizable.strings`.

 > **Note:** If a request contains a transaction the `biomentryOperationPromptAuth` will be overriden with the transaction content.